Arelle/ixbrl-viewer/README.md

 menu.

 You will need to provide a URL to the **ixbrlviewer.js** file which can be found in the **viewer/dist** directory within the repository.
-The easiest way to do this is to create a new directory, copy the **ixbrlviewer.js** file to that directory, and then specify the **script URL** as "ixbrlviewer.js".
+This can be either an absolute URL, or a relative URL from the iXBRL viewer file to the ixbrlviewer.js file.
+The easiest way to do this is to create a new directory, copy the **ixbrlviewer.js** file to that directory, and then specify the **script URL** as just "ixbrlviewer.js".

 You should now save the viewer iXBRL file to a new file in the newly created directory by selecting **Browse**, browsing to the directory, and providing a